Table of Contents

 In July 2016, CCSP was moved from the Division of Aging Services in the Department of Human Services to the Department of Community Health.
 The Department of Community Health also operates the SOURCE waiver, which also operates under Georgia’s Elderly and Disabled Medicaid Waiver.
 This reorganization does not impact the delivery of services and is only an internal change.

-Unlike some states, Georgia has the same income limits for individuals receiving care in nursing homes as those receiving care in the community (on Home and Community Based Services (HCBS) waivers).
-For 2018, this monthly gross income limit is $2,250 (or $27,000 per year).
+Georgia has the same income limits for individuals receiving care in nursing homes as those receiving care in the community (on Home and Community Based Services (HCBS) waivers).
+For 2019, this monthly gross income limit is $2,313 (or $27,756 per year).
 For married applicants with both parties applying for CCSP, the income limit for each spouse remains the same as for a single applicant.
-Persons over this income limit should work with a professional to have them set up a special income trust.
+Said another way, each spouse is allowed to have up to $2,313 / month in income.
+Persons over this income limit should work with a professional to set up a special income trustin order to meet Medicaid’s income limit.

 The CCSP program provides a variety of services and supports to individuals in their homes or in non-nursing home residential care.
-Services are determined on a case-by-case basis and can include any of the following.
+Services are determined on a case-by-case basis and can include any of the ones mentioned below.
 Program participants are given the flexibility (within limits) to select from whom they receive these care services.
 Providers must be qualified and willing to accept the Medicaid payment rates.